Table of Contents

 By the end of our week in Trentino, we may have needed an occasional break from risotto and gnocchi but we never tired of wines like Trentodoc, the area’s answer to France’s champagne and our new favorite summer sparkler.

-Watch our video to see if we get stung in Trentino.
+Watch our YouTube video to see if we get stung in Trentino.

 Trentino Food Experiences That You Cannot Miss